ibm-cloud-docs/discovery-data/connector-wfs-cp4d.md

 -   The connector supports Microsoft Windows Server 2012 R2, 2016, 2019, and 2022.
 -   The remote agent server and the file servers to be crawled must belong to the same Windows domain.
 The crawler can gather access control list (ACL) data from a single Windows domain only.

 Support for Microsoft Windows Server 2022 was added with the 4.6 release.
+Starting with the 4.7 release, you can secure traffic that is sent between the Windows Agent service and its crawler by enabling support for the transport layer security (TLS) protocol.
 {: note}

 ## Prerequisite steps